-In 1937, for the protection of the Eastern Lowland Gorillas (Gorilla beringei graueri), the Belgian colonial administration created the Zoological Reserve of Mt.
-Kahuzi with a surface of 750 sq. km.
+In 1937, for the protection of the Eastern Lowland Gorillas (gorilla beringei graueri), the Belgian colonial administration created the Zoological Reserve of Mt.
+Kahuzi which covered an area of 750 sq. km.

-In 1970 it was reduced to 600 sq. km and gazetted as Kahuzi-Biega National Park.
+In 1970 it was reduced to 600 sq. km. and renamed Kahuzi-Biega National Park.

-In 1975 the surface was extended to 6,000 sq. km.
-Since this extension, the park has been composed of two sectors (the high and the low altitude) linked by the narrow ecological corridor.
+In 1975 the area was increased to 6,000 sq. km.
+Since this extension, the park has been composed of two sectors - the high and the low altitude sectors - linked by a narrow ecological ‘corridor’.

-In 1980 The Kahuzi-Biega National Park was given extra protection by being designated as a UNESCO World Heritage.
+In 1980 the Kahuzi-Biega National Park was given extra protection by being designated as a UNESCO World Heritage site.

-Today the situation has much improved and the park authority, the Congolese Institute for Nature Conservation (ICCN) is operating vigorously to monitor the gorillas and protect the park.
+Thankfully, today the situation is much-improved and the Park Authority, the Congolese Institute for Nature Conservation (ICCN), is operating vigorously to monitor the gorillas and protect the Park.

-Visit the official blog of Kahuzi-Biega National Park: http://kahuzibiega.wordpress.com/
+You can visit the official blog of the Kahuzi-Biega National Park at http://kahuzibiega.org

 View Kahuzi-Biega National Park in a larger map

-As one part of the Congo Basin Forest, the KBNP has a rich biological diversity.
-The forests are diverse and have many endemic plant species.
+As part of the Congo Basin Forest, the Kahuzi-Biega National Park has a rich biological diversity.
+The forests are teeming with endemic plant species.
 The range of its fauna is also very extensive.
-Apart from the Eastern Lowland Gorilla, there are other mammal species such as forest elephant, chimpanzee, antelope, genet and serval, bush hog and also a variety of birds, reptiles and amphibians.
+Apart from the Eastern Lowland Grauer’s Gorilla, there are other mammal species such as forest elephant, chimpanzee, bonobo, antelope, genet, serval, and bush hog, as well as a huge variety of birds, reptiles and amphibians.

-Here is a weather focast of Bukavu for today and tomorrow.
+Here is a weather focast for Bukavu for today and tomorrow.

-The Eastern lowland gorillas (Gorilla beringei graueri) were the first sub-specie to be visited by tourists early 1970s.
-In the Kahuzi-Biega National Park, two gorilla groups had been already habituated to human presence through the efforts of one of the Park’s co-founders, a Belgian man called Adrian Deschryver, and his dedicated team of Congolese staff.
-Those habituated gorillas were Casimir and Mushamuka.
+The Eastern Lowland Gorilla (gorilla beringei graueri) were the first sub-species of gorillas to be visited by tourists in the early 1970s.
+In the Kahuzi-Biega National Park, two gorilla groups had been habituated to human presence by the efforts of one of the Park’s co-founders, a Belgian man called Adrian Deschryver, and his dedicated team of Congolese staff.
+Those habituated gorillas were silverbacks called Casimir and Mushamuka.

-The Kahuzi-Biega National Park covers other attractions beside the gorillas.
-Visitor can also visit the Lwiro falls or walk to Mt.
-Bugulumiza to view the panorama of area.
-Unfortunately, the hiking on both mountains, Mt.
-Kahuzi (3308m) and Mt.
-Biega (2709m) is not yet allowed by the park authority.
+The Kahuzi-Biega National Park has other attractions besides the gorillas.
+Visitors can go to the Lwiro Falls or walk to Mt.
+Bugulumiza for a panoramic view of the area.
+Hiking on Mt.
+Kahuzi and Mt.
+Biega is not permitted by the Park Authority at this time.

-By the fact that the Park is surrounded by the area of high population density, it is facing serious threat from the highly-populated areas on its boundaries, as local people often rely on it for resources.
-A lot of people still practice bushmeat hunting and also harvest fruits, wild vegetables, mushrooms and honey from the park.
-Without effective strategies aiming at integrating the local communities into the conservation effort while improving their economy and living conditions, there will not be a sustainable future.
-Effective and steady efforts for the conservation and better economy are immediately needed.
+The Park is facing serious threat from the highly-populated areas on its boundaries, as local people often rely on it for resources.
+A lot of people still hunt for bush meat and harvest fruits, wild vegetables, mushrooms and honey from the Park.
+Without effective strategies aiming at integrating the local communities into the conservation effort whilst at the same time improving their standards of living, there will not be a sustainable future.
+Effective and steady efforts for conservation and sustainable development are ever-pressing.

-It is from this reality that the POPOF, with the support of its partners and friends, initiated several programs of the afforestation, artisan, environmental education and so on, for the profit of the communities around the Kahuzi-Biega National Park and its ultimate goal of conserving the Eastern Lowland Grauer’s gorillas.
+It is because of this fact that the Pole Pole Foundation, with the support of its partners and friends, initiated its projects of afforestation, artisan souvenir production, environmental education and so on, for the benefit of the communities around the Kahuzi-Biega National Park and its ultimate goal of conserving the Eastern Lowland Grauer’s gorillas.